alsa-project/alsa-gobject/README.rst

 * These libraries are independent of alsa-lib, to focus on interaction to kernel land directly by system calls without alsa-lib's configuration space and plugin framework.
-* The way to enumerate any device is based on sysfs, programmed with libudev1.
+* The way to enumerate any device is based on sysfs, programmed with libsystemd.
 * GObject-drived object is used for structures in UAPI of Linux sound subsystem with reserved space.
 * Boxed object is used for structures in UAPI of Linux sound subsystem without